SimisFul/py-clock/README.md

 # py-clock
-A Python clock made using Pygame
+A Python 3 clock made using Pygame.

 This is a personnal projet I made for myself and after some demands for the source code, I have uploaded it here.